jedbrooke/CIS-22C-Team-4/README.md

 g++ *.cpp -o program.exe -Wall %pkg-info% pause
 ~~~~
 and put it in the directory with your code.
-Edit Windowmanager.cpp and Window.cpp to #include \<algorithm>\, then run the bat file.